Sernior/fairness/README.md

 ### Crafting Fairness in Synchronization: A C++ Library Journey

-The reason I started this library is that the operating system makes decisions regarding scheduling policies without knowledge of the application layer.
+The reason I started Boost.Fairness is that the operating system makes decisions regarding scheduling policies without knowledge of the application layer.
 Sometimes, a programmer optimizing an application may want to prioritize certain threads for various reasons.

-When I started this library, I believed it would be relatively easy, but it turned out not to be.
-Throughout my study and development of this library, I realized that in this field, there are no "silver bullets" and each solution has its own set of pros and cons.
+When I started Boost.Fairness, I believed it would be relatively easy, but it turned out not to be.
+Throughout my study and development of Boost.Fairness, I realized that in this field, there are no "silver bullets" and each solution has its own set of pros and cons.
 Unable to find a universal solution for every architecture, I opted to allow users to customize certain critical aspects of the library.
-I recommend users of this library to read [this page](https://sernior.github.io/fairness/md_docs_2implementation-details.html).
+I recommend users of Boost.Fairness to read [this page](https://sernior.github.io/fairness/md_docs_2implementation-details.html).

 ## About The Project

 The standard library provides tools for handling concurrency but lacks effective ways to allow programmers to choose fairness policies.<br>
 Modifying these behaviors can be tricky, and mistakes may lead to issues such as thread starvation.
 If not used carefully, these tools can do more harm than good, emphasizing the importance of cautious usage.<br>
-Furthermore, the advanced synchronization mechanisms in this library do not automatically adjust priorities.
+Furthermore, the advanced synchronization mechanisms in Boost.Fairness do not automatically adjust priorities.
 This poses a risk of thread starvation when new threads are consistently created with high-priority locks.

 ## Use Cases